tomas-ravalli/dynamic-pricing-engine/README.md

 </details>

-## Usage

-This section describes how the commercial team used the system end-to-end, moving from intuition-based decisions toward a highly analytical and responsive approach.

 ### The Monitoring Framework

 To make the system actionable, it first generated a target **sell-through curve** for each match.
 This curve represented the minimum sales velocity required each day to hit our occupancy goals.
 'Slow' was never an absolute number; it was a deviation from this forecast.
 The pricing team monitored this via a dashboard with three key metrics: